MeteoSwiss-APN/fls_sat_verif/README.rst

         - start: e.g. 202108302345
         - end: e.g. 202112312345
         - intervall: 1h, 3h
+        !
+The satellite files are available at :45 only!

 2. Prepare COSMO input data: Retrieve from archive, extract TQC